w-hat/ember-whatbars/README.md

 }
 ```

-The named arguments are provided to the component as `params` and the
+The named arguments are provided to the component as `params`,
-positional arguments are provided as `positional`.
+the positional arguments are provided as `positional`, and
+the block content is provided as `block`.
 (This could change when Ember gets
 [splat](https://github.com/wycats/handlebars.js/pull/1149).)
 A possible implementation of the `youtube-video` component is: